ahadiyanhr/analysis_scripts/README.md

 ├── processed_images/         # Specific image-based outputs (masks, cropped)
 │   ├── grain_masks/                # For grain masks, segmentation masks, etc.
 │   ├── modified_images/              # For images that have been cropped and aligned
-│       └── biomass_images_*/         # For biomass occupation images based on parameters
+│   |  └── biomass_images_*/         # For biomass occupation images based on parameters
-│        │    └── decay_images/            # For decay images based on parameters
+│   |    │    └── decay_images/            # For decay images based on parameters
-│        │    └── growth_images/           # For growth images based on parameters
+│   |    │    └── growth_images/           # For growth images based on parameters
-│        └── thresholding_parameters.txt   # Saved thresholding parameters
+│   |    └── thresholding_parameters.txt   # Saved thresholding parameters
+│   |
+│   └── do_mapped_images/              # For DO mapped images
 │
 ├── analysis_scripts/         # Fiji macros, MATLAB functions/scripts
 │